 A majority of pregnant women are always confused about what to eat and avoid during pregnancy.
 A healthy diet during pregnancy provides the right nutrition to the baby and ensures his well-being.
 Your diet should comprise of foods rich in essential vitamins and minerals.
 One such essential vitamin is ‘Thiamine’, also known as ‘Vitamin B1’.
-Here we discuss the importance of the Vitamin Thiamine and provide you with a list of important foods rich in Vitamin B1.
+Here, we discuss the importance of the vitamin and provide you with a list of important foods rich in Vitamin B1.

 What Is Thiamine?